 The Trust creates Shares at such times and for such periods as determined by the Sponsor, but only in one or more whole Baskets.
 A Basket equals 100 Shares.
-As of December 31, 2019, each Share represented approximately 0.0010 of one Bitcoin.
-See "-Description of Creation of Shares."
+As of December 31, 2020, each Share represented approximately 0.0010 of one Bitcoin.
+See "- Description of Creation of Shares."
 The creation of a Basket requires the delivery to the Trust of the number of Bitcoins represented by one Share immediately prior to such creation multiplied by 100.
-The Trust may from time to time halt creations.
-As a result, the Shares may trade at a substantial premium over, or substantial discount to, the value of the Trust's Bitcoin Holdings per Share.
-This is because Authorized Participants would not be able to take advantage of arbitrage opportunities created when the market value of the Shares deviates from the value of the Trust's Bitcoin Holdings per Share.
+The Trust may from time to time halt creations for a variety of reasons, including in connection forks, airdrops and other similar occurrences.